Obituary of Robert McFarland Henry

 Memorial contributions may be made to St Paul Lutheran Church, 277 W Pine Grove Rd, Pine Grove Mills, PA 16868.

 Arrangements are under the care of Koch Funeral Home, State College.
-Online condolences and signing of the guest book may be entered at www.kochfuneralhome.com or visit us on Facebook.To send flowers to the family of Robert Henry, please visit Tribute Store
+Online condolences and signing of the guest book may be entered at www.kochfuneralhome.com or visit us on Facebook.To send flowers to the family or plant a tree in memory of Robert Henry, please visit Tribute Store

 Visitation atFuneral Home